Mario Romañach: Notable projects

 Among other residences in Havana with similar characteristics is the house of Manuel Saavedra, of 1951, located in Miramar, and the residence for Evangelina Aristigueta de Vidaña, 1953, located at 146 between 23 and 25, Cubanacán.

 Overall his architectural work encompasses two types: residential and multi-functional buildings for private companies.

 Among the buildings in Havana are: Peletería "California", built in 1951 and located on Calle Galiano between San José and Barcelona, with a modern interior and ample support spaces; the apartment of Josefina Odoardo from 1953, located in 7th.
 Between 62 and 66, Miramar, with use of ceramic lattices, outdoor staircases, and roofless terraces, the latter with rectangular wooden rails; the building of Oswaldo Pardo, of 1954, located in 98 between 5ta.
 Avenida, F and 7th., Miramar, reinforces the exterior, vertical shape reinforced by entrances and projections in which the Miami wooden windows protrude, the built-in brick closets, used on all the walls of the building, and the side terraces with rectangular wooden rails.
 Its interior is simple, with few walls so that ventilation is not compromised.

 Among these works include the apartment building of Guillermo Alonso, designed with Silverio Bosh in 1950 and located at No. 8 between 5ta. and 7th avenues, Miramar, is composed by two rationalist blocks around large, green spaces, which act as an inner courtyard.
 Also stands out the apartment building for Evangelina Aristigueta de Vidaña for its formal simplicity and its strong Cuban identity, given in a series of details such as the use of traditional materials of the country's architecture, presence of lattices and stained glass windows, is found in the corner of 7th and 60, in Miramar, Playa.

-Finally, the apartment building of The Goods and Bonds Investment Co., built between 1956-1958 and located in C between 29 and Zapata, El Vedado.
-It is a work of great secrecy, of a fairly simple formality and its compositional richness is given by the movement of a module in its façade.
-Inside one can see Romañach's interest in Japanese culture specifically in the design of the stair and in the details of the hand railings.
+The apartment building of The Goods and Bonds Investment Co., built between 1956 and 1958, is located at C Street between 29th Street and Zapata in El Vedado.
+The building has a relatively simple overall form, while its façade is articulated through the repetition and variation of modular elements.
+Interior details, including the staircase and handrails, have been interpreted as reflecting Romañach's interest in Japanese design.

 At the time of his death, he was designing a single family residence in Gladwyne, Pennsylvania.